tonymelek/work_day_scheduler/README.md

 ## Test
-You many try the Work Scheduler by simply following the link to [Work  Day scheduler](https://tonymelek.github.io/work_day_scheduler/).
+You may try the Work Scheduler by simply following the link to [Work  Day scheduler](https://tonymelek.github.io/work_day_scheduler/).

 ## Feedback
 You are welecome to provide any feedback or comments on the code to be sent to my e-mail [tonymelek.au@gmail.com](mailto:tonymelek.au@gmail.com)